ClaireCheshireCat/dsk-lua/README.md

   ENDLUA
 ```

-- **Filename** in the AMSDOS format : 8 chars, a dot, then 3 chars for the extansion.
+- **Filename** in the AMSDOS format : 8 chars, a dot, then 3 chars for the extension.
 For example "TEST.BIN" is fine
 - **File type** : 0=Basic, 1=Binary.
 Usually Binary
 - **Start address** : Address where your program starts.
 Usually the same address than the ORG you set up at the start of your source
 - **End address** : Address where your program ends.